glesica/glesica.github.io/index.md

 ## Files and Such

+[Documenting Software](files/documenting-software.pdf) - a talk I gave to the students in our lab about how to produce effective documentation (and thereby, effective software).

-[Releasing Software](releasing-software.pdf) - a talk I gave to the students in our lab about making software easy for people to use.
+[Releasing Software](files/releasing-software.pdf) - a talk I gave to the students in our lab about making software easy for people to use.

 [Software Quality Talk](files/software-quality-talk-spring-2020.pdf) - a talk I